 Suspected infections related to research exposures must be reported to the University of Colorado, Boulder's Biosafety Officer at 303-492-2817.
 Please see below for complete instructions related to suspected research exposure.
-Treating medical providers should be informed of the possibility of S. flexneri infection.
-The incubation period for this bacteria ranges from 1-7 days.
+Treating medical providers should also be informed of the possibility of L. monocytogenes infection.
+The incubation period for this disease can be variable, up to 70 days, depending upon the infecting dose received.